System-science in Public Health and Health Economic Research

 SIPHER’s co-production approach blends workstreams (WS) that develop a thorough understanding of the four policy systems (WS1 – understanding policy actors, decision processes, and policymaker knowledge and beliefs about cause-and-effect relationships in the systems, WS2 evidence synthesis, WS6 eliciting societal values and preferences regarding competing policy outcomes) with complex systems methods (WS3 building a system monitoring and intelligence function, WS4 microsimulation, WS5 system dynamic modelling, and WS7 whole-system economic evaluation).

 On 25 September 2019 the UK Prevention Research Partnership (UKPRP) held a kick off meeting with the award holders from the first funding round.
-The slides presented by SIPHER are available to download (PPT, 5MB).
+Download the slides presented by SIPHER (PPT, 5MB).

 The consortium’s membership includes: